thecristen/checkin/README.md

 The project is built using [Django][7], a python based web framework.
 Install [Python][8] according to the instructions for your operating system.

-[OpenShift][13] is currently the deployment and hosting platform.
-The original Django project layout was modified to fit OpenShift's convention.
-It lives now in `/wsgi/checkin`.

 Project dependencies are handled with [pip][9].
 Install [pip][9] according to the instructions for your operating system.